green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 [![screenshot]({{ '/assets/images/screenshot-wayland-1.thumb.jpg' | relative_url }}){:.screenshot-phone}]({{ '/assets/images/screenshot-wayland-1.jpg' | relative_url }})

-{:style="overflow:hidden"}
-* Desktop size matches a phone screen size and follows any changes.
+Desktop size matches a phone screen size and follows any changes.

-* Fully functional screen keyboard / mouse.
+Fully functional screen keyboard / mouse.
-Yes, you can drag with middle mouse button and hold
+Yes, you can drag with the middle mouse button and hold
 <kbd>Shift</kbd> and/or <kbd>Ctrl</kbd> in the same time.
 <br/>**Blender ready multi-touch screen input!**

-**Note:** This compositor provides screen size from the Android metrics data.
+**Note:** The physical screen size is provided to the applications exactly as it is reported by Android.
-This means that some UI (Qt and Gtk at least) could look weird on a phone screen with the default DPI settings.
-Just tune it up.
+This means that some UI (Qt and Gtk at least) could look weird on a phone screen due to its unusual DPI ratio.
+Just tune up your widget frameworks / applications DPI settings.

 <br style="clear:both"/>